Support for Faculty

 Students come to Dalhousie and King’s ready to learn but not always prepared for the demands of university.
 Writing can be a daunting task—in any field.
-And yet writing competency is an essential ingredient in student academic success.
-In time it will allow new employees to advance in their careers.
-One way to improve writing skills is through academic classes; another way is to use the services of the Writing Centre.
+And yet writing competency is an essential ingredient in student academic success and in their future careers.
+One way to improve writing skills is through academic classes—another is to use the services of the Writing Centre.

 Staff members drop into your class for a five-minute "This is what we can do for you at the Writing Centre" presentation.
 Students can ask questions, and we can give them our locations and schedules.
 This quick visit might be your first opportunity to start the discussion on writing in your discipline in your class.

-Please contact Dr. Margie Clow Bohan at email@example.com.
 If you provide several convenient times and the location of your class, we will find a staff member to attend.
-This introduction to the Writing Centre need only take 5-10 minutes of your class time.
+This introduction to the Writing Centre will only take 5–10 minutes of your class time.

 Students can benefit from 30–60 minute sessions covering topics of your choice.
 Often, we go over specific documents such as lit reviews or aspects of a research paper.
 Several tutors can attend review workshops to assist you in directing a review of paper drafts.

-Sometimes professors find it beneficial to link particular students with a tutor for a series of appointments to cover areas of deficiency or encourage a mentor-student relationship.
-Often professors provide the Centre with assignment guidelines if they are sending a number (or all of) the students over for help.
-In addition, professors must give the Centre permission to help students with writing take-home exams if the professors think the student requires the assistance.
+Sometimes instructors find it beneficial to link particular students with a tutor for a series of appointments to cover areas of deficiency or encourage a mentor-student relationship.
+Often instructors provide the Writing Centre with assignment guidelines if they are sending a number (or all of) the students over for help.
+In addition, instructors must give the Centre permission to help students with writing take-home exams if you think the students require the assistance.
 (Without permission, we don't work with take-homes.)

-While many professors are very aware of pedagogical practices for improving student writing, some may want to better understand writing issues.
+While many instructors are very aware of pedagogical practices for improving student writing, some may want to better understand writing issues.
 Sample topics may include: